Category: EasternLoop2016

 They supplied private dressing rooms because no self-respecting lady of that time would be caught walking through the house in a “bathing costume”.
 There was a row for the women and a separate row (on the other side of the wall) for the men.

-The library was my favorite room…the pastry kitchen is a close second.
-Imagine having an entire kitchen solely for the purpose of baking…
+The library is my favorite room, but the pastry kitchen is a close second.
+Imagine having an entire kitchen solely for the purpose of baking… What a dream that would be!

 This was the servant’s dining room.
 The dining room maid would have served the servants three meals a day here.